ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-use-templates-to-prepare-customer-data-for-migration.md

 4. Select the **Mandatory** check box if users must fill in the field in question.

    > [!NOTE]
    > The check box is informational only.
-No business logic is enforced.
-For example, ushers cannot post an invoice if posting groups have not been set up.
+Není vynucena žádná obchodní logika.
+Například uživatelé nemohou zaúčtovat fakturu, pokud nebyly vytvořeny účto skupny.
 You can select the **Mandatory** check box for those fields to have the user fill them in and thereby avoid a posting error later.
 5. In the **Reference** field, enter information about the field as needed.
 6. Choose the **OK** button

-## To export to a template in Excel
+## Export do šablony do aplikace Excel

-You can create an Excel workbook to serve as a template that is based on the structure of an existing database table quickly.
+Můžete vytvořit sešit aplikace Excel, který bude sloužit jako šablona, která se rychle zakládá na struktuře existující databázové tabulky.
 You can then use the template to gather together customer data in a consistent format for later import into [!INCLUDE[prod_short](includes/prod_short.md)].

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Worksheet**, and then choose the related link.
-2. Add a table to the list, or select an existing table.
+2. Přidejte tabulku do seznamu nebo vyberte existující tabulku.
 For more information, see [Manage Company Configuration in a Worksheet](admin-how-to-manage-company-configuration-in-a-worksheet.md).
 3. Choose the **Shows Fields** action to define the fields from the table that you want to include in the template.
 4. Choose the **Export to Template** action.
-5. Name and save the Excel file.
-The Excel workbook is automatically opened.
+5. Pojmenujte a uložte soubor aplikace Excel.
+Sešit aplikace Excel se automaticky otevře.

-You can now enter customer data in the Excel worksheet.
-If you have exported multiple tables, each table will be on its own worksheet.
-Save the workbook before you continue with the next procedure.
+Nyní můžete zadat údaje o zákaznících do sešitu aplikace Excel.
+Pokud jste exportovali více tabulek, bude každá tabulka na samostatném listu.
+Před dalším postupem uložte sešit.

 > [!NOTE]
 > You may encounter the following error when you run an English version of Excel, but have your regional settings configured for a non-English language: "Old format or invalid type library."
 To fix this error, make sure that the language pack for the non-English language is installed.

-## To import from a template in Excel
+## Import ze šablony v aplikaci Excel

 1. On the **Configuration Worksheet** page, and then choose the **Import from Template** action.
 2. Navigate to the template worksheet that you have created, and then choose the **Open** action.
 3. To add the collected customer data to the database, choose the **Apply Data** action.

-When you apply data from a template in Excel to a table that also has a configuration template linked to it in the configuration package, the default field values from the configuration template are also applied.
+Použijete-li data ze šablony aplikace Excel do tabulky, ve které je také Šablona konfigurace s touto šablonou propojena v konfiguračním balíčku, budou použity také výchozí hodnoty polí z šablony konfigurace.

-Any record whose data is applied in this manner is complete, because it consists of data entered by a user in Excel, plus the default values specified by the configuration template.
+Každý záznam, jehož data jsou použita tímto způsobem, je úplný, protože se skládá z dat zadaných uživatelem v Excelu plus výchozích hodnot určených konfigurační šablonou.

 > [!NOTE]
 > If the data in the tables in the configuration package contains dates, for example, posting dates on invoices, the dates are considered in the time zone specified in [!INCLUDE[prod_short](includes/prod_short.md)].

-## To create a record from a configuration template
+## Vytvoření záznamu z konfigurační šablony

-You can use the structure of data that is contained in the data templates to convert your information into records in the database, one-by-one.
+Strukturu dat obsaženou v šablonách dat můžete použít k převedení informací na záznamy v databázi, jeden po jednom.
 To do so, you use the **Create Instance** function.
-This is a miniature version of the data migration process and can be useful for prototyping or treating smaller data creation tasks.
+Jedná se o miniaturní verzi procesu migrace dat, která může být užitečná při vytváření prototypů nebo zpracování menších úloh vytvoření dat.

-The following steps illustrate how to create an item card from an item data template.
-You can create a record from any data template using the same procedure.
+Následující kroky popisují, jak vytvořit kartu zboží z šablony zboží.
+Stejným postupem můžete vytvořit záznam z libovolné datové šablony.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Templates**, and then choose the related link.
 2. Select the **Item** template, and then choose the **Edit** action.
 For more information, see [To create a data template](admin-use-templates-to-prepare-customer-data-for-migration.md#to-create-a-new-data-template).
 3. Choose the **Create Instance** action.
-An item card is created.
+Vytvoří se karta zboží.
 4. Zvolte tlačítko **OK**.
 5. To review the new item card, choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
-6. Open the new item card.
+6. Otevřete novou kartu zboží.
-7. Expand various FastTabs, and verify that the information was created correctly on them.
+7. Rozbalte záložky s náhledem a ověřte, zda byly informace na nich správně vytvořeny.

-## To use a configuration template on a record
+## Použití konfigurační šablony na záznamu

 You can apply a data template to any record that is in [!INCLUDE[prod_short](includes/prod_short.md)] and use this technique to change or modify a record.
-However, when you do this, you overwrite existing values in the record with those of the template.
-Consequently, you should be careful when you apply a template to existing records.
+Když to však uděláte, přepíšete stávající hodnoty v záznamu hodnotami šablony.
+Proto byste měli být opatrní při použití šablony nad existujícími záznamy.

 > [!WARNING]
 > The **Apply Template** function overwrites existing data in a record.
-If this function is used in master data migration, it will overwrite the imported data when you create records.
+Pokud je tato funkce použita při migraci kmenových dat, přepíše importovaná data při vytváření záznamů.

-The following procedure is based on a new customer card.
+Následující postup je založen na nové kartě zákazníka.

-1. Create a customer.
+1. Vytvoření zákazníka.
 For more information, see [Register New Customers](sales-how-register-new-customers.md).
 2. On the **Customer Card** page, choose the **Apply Template** action.
 3. On the **Customer Templates** page, select one of the templates, and then choose the **OK** button.

-The default values from the chosen customer template are inserted on the customer card.
+Výchozí hodnoty z vybrané zákaznické šablony jsou vloženy na kartu zákazníka.

 ## Viz také